SShah-GH/Linear-and-Logistic-Regression/README.md

-# Image Classification using Logistic Regression
+# Image Classification using Logistic Regression:

-CS Project for Image Recognition.

-## This is fantastic

-It actually works.
+# Description

+This project is a custom library of linear and logistic regression algotithms.
+It was created using python while taking advantage of fundamental machine learning techniques to create a fast and easy to use library.